BDC Hamburger Icon

 7. Create a challenge or giveaway.

 Challenges and giveaways work much like incentives.
-You can create a challenge, like running a 5K, donating food, or hosting a giveaway or social media contest where customers provide their email addresses to participate.
+You can create a challenge, such as running a 5K, donating food or organizing a giveaway or social media contest where customers provide their email addresses to participate.
+The same caveat holds true here, however: Make sure your challenge or giveaway attracts genuinely interested subscribers rather than those signing up just for the prize.

 8. Provide gated content.

 Give your customers and prospects premium content in exchange for their email addresses.
 This content can include catalogs, guides, white papers, webinars, online courses and annual reports.
-This practice is known as putting up a “paywall” or creating “gated content” exclusively curated for those on your email list.
+This practice is known as gated content — exclusively curated for those on your email list.
+It is a great way to attract highly interested subscribers who are more likely to engage with your brand over time.

 9. Offer free loyalty programs.

-Ask your customers to give you their email addresses so they can earn perks, rewards or discounts by joining a free customer loyalty program.
-Ensure your enrollment process is straightforward, and be transparent about your offerings – the more specific, the better.
+Ask your customers for their email addresses so they can join a free customer loyalty program and earn perks, rewards or discounts.
+Ensure your enrollment process is straightforward and be transparent about your offerings — the more specific, the better.
+Loyalty programs foster long-term brand relationships, making this an excellent strategy for building a high-quality email list.

 10. Share with or piggyback off partner businesses.